Find Trade Colleges

 Speaking: Talking to others to convey information effectively.

-In the United States, there were 192,700 jobs for Metal and Plastic Cutting, Punching, and Press Machine Setter, Operator, or Tender in 2016.
+In 2016, there was an estimated number of 192,700 jobs in the United States for Metal and Plastic Cutting, Punching, and Press Machine Setter, Operator, or Tender.
 There is little to no growth in job opportunities for Metal and Plastic Cutting, Punching, and Press Machine Setter, Operator, or Tender.
-Due to new job openings and attrition, there will be an average of 18,900 job openings in this field each year.
+There will be an estimated 18,900 positions for Cutting, Punching, & Press Machine Operator per year.

 undefined